Kenneth-Macharia/Learning/Go/notes.md

   a) Arrays: Are fixed length declared at compile time .Unlike variables that will be stored anywhere in memory, arrays store their elements contiguously (next to each other), ensuring that they can be accessed efficiently.
+Are also ordered.

   - Using arrays: